-I always considered myself a writer, of some kind, because that’s what I do.
+I always considered myself a writer, cause that’s what I do.
 I write.
 Poems, lyrics, stories, journal.
 I cannot not write.

 Fiona: What inspired you to write your first book?

 The stories I used to tell my siblings and cousins.
 Their joy and excitement.
-Them not wanting to wait for what happened next, wanting to hear what happens right now.
+Their not wanting to wait for more, wanting to hear what happens right now.

 Fiona: Do you have a specific writing style?

-I’ve been told my writing style is very unique and deep.
-Drawing the reader in.
+I don’t believe so.
+Although I’ve been told my writing style is very unique and deep.

 Fiona: How did you come up with the title?